aleetsaiya/learning-airflow/README.md

-# Airflow Project For Learning Data Integration
+# Apache Airflow Data Integration Pipeline

 This is a simple Apache Airflow project I built to learn how to create DAGs and connect a data pipeline with different services.